 “Criminals are made, not born.”

-Next, read about or learn how most Americans feel about gun violence and terrorism.
+After learning about the Bath School Disaster, read about how most Americans feel about gun violence and terrorism.